alphalon/kotlin-scripting/README.md

 The `//CMD` comment is used for documenting the available commands.
 If not present, the command name is taken from the script name and no description will be shown when the commands are listed.

-This comment is required for command resolution in `ko.kts` and `ko.kt` scripts that support executing multiple commands in a single file where the command is passed as the first argument.
+This comment is required for command resolution in `ko.kts` scripts that support executing multiple commands in a single file where the command is passed as the first argument.
 These special scripts are only searched for in search root directories (like the project directory).

 ### Configuration

-Several environment variables can be set to modify the behavior of the run script:
+Several environment variables can be set to configure the behavior of the run script:

 - `KO_ADDITIONAL_SEARCH_ROOTS` - list of search root directories
 - `KO_ADDITIONAL_SEARCH_DIRS` - list of subdirectories below search roots to find scripts